pl3onasm/CLRS/README.md

 ## Notes

-This is a work in progress.
-The goal is to implement all the data structures and algorithms in C, along with explanations and examples.
+The intention is to implement all the data structures and algorithms in C, along with explanations and examples.

 ## References